Rebranding the Science of Measurement: CMSC

 A Major Upgrade for CMSC

-The user experience of CMSC.org has been improved which allows exhibitors and attendees to easily find and interact with the site's content.
+The user experience of CMSC.org has been improved which allows exhibitors and attendees to find and interact with the site's content more easily.
 CMSC's updated branding better reflects its position in the marketplace as a professional science and technology organization, and they now have a visual system that can be applied across all of their marketing materials.